or4k2l/THUNBIT/README.md

 > instability in daily SKU-level demand series.
 It is not a forecasting model,
 > not production-ready, and has not been formally validated on real-world data.

+THUNBIT converts changes in demand behaviour into an operational confidence signal and state sequence (STABLE, DRIFT, SHIFT).
 <img width="2968" height="1939" alt="thunbit_synthetic_explainer" src="https://github.com/user-attachments/assets/ae2ce9c4-22ce-4e63-a4b4-f594a6736796" />

 THUNBIT is a research prototype for detecting when daily demand has stopped